 Regional Committees are responsible for annually electing the leadership positions listed below.
-These positions serve one-year terms beginning January 1, and elections should be held in the fourth quarter prior to this start date with the exception of the Unsheltered Point-In-Time Lead (see below).
-Each agency should be limited to no more than 2 leadership positions per region.
-Special approval may be granted by NCCEH staff and voted on by the NC BoS CoC Steering Committee to allow an agency to serve in more than 2 leaderships positions per region.
+These positions serve one-year terms beginning January 1, and elections should be held in the fourth quarter prior to this start date.
 Elections must be reflected in Regional Committee meeting minutes.

-- A Regional Lead to the Steering Committee (more on this above, Section V.(a) N C BoS CoC Steering Committee) - A Regional Alternate Lead - One representative to the CoC Scorecard Committee - One representative to the CoC Project Review Committee (keeping in mind conflict of interest restrictions, i.e., that a member of this committee cannot also represent an agency applying for funding) - A Coordinated Entry Lead
+- A Regional Lead to the Steering Committee (more on this above, Section V.(a) N C BoS CoC Steering Committee) - An alternate lead - One representative to the CoC Scorecard Committee - One representative to the CoC Project Review Committee (keeping in mind conflict of interest restrictions, i.e., that a member of this committee cannot also represent an agency applying for funding) - A coordinated assessment lead - A Point-in-Time Count lead - A funding committee lead, who will oversee the ESG application process and ensure the Regional Committee is involved in CoC funding committees - A webmaster, who is responsible for posting meeting minutes to the NCCEH website - Representatives to working groups as necessary